Worthington, Greater Manchester

 Worthington Lakes lie within the Douglas Valley to the north of the village.
-The lakes, which are actually three reservoirs (Worthington, Arley and Adlington), were built in the mid-1800s to supply Wigan with drinking water.
-They are fed by the River Douglas, which originates on the moors above Rivington and whose natural course was diverted through a tunnel before the reservoirs were created, as the river was not clean enough for drinking water.
-Today, the lakes are part of a 50 acre country park, featuring a nature reserve and accessible footpaths.
+The lakes, which are actually three reservoirs—Worthington, Arley and Adlington—were built in the mid-1800s to supply Wigan with drinking water.
+They are fed by the River Douglas, which originates on the moors above Rivington.
+The river's natural course was diverted through a tunnel before the reservoirs were created, as it was not clean enough for drinking water.
+Today, the lakes form part of a 50 acre country park featuring a nature reserve and accessible footpaths.